Getting Closer To Clients Down Under

 In saying this, it is not that clients have been neglected by their corporate lawyers.
 Many firms are very good at servicing their clients and most large law firms have had client relationship managers in place for some time.

-However, in day to day practice, good client relations have largely been down to individual partners and senior associates.
-Management of client relationships has not been an integral part of a law firm’s business and business development executives had supporting roles rather than client facing roles.
+However, in day-to-day practice, good client relations have largely been down to individual partners and senior associates.
+Management of client relationships has not been an integral part of a law firm’s business and business development executives had supporting roles rather than client-facing roles.

 Soliciting client feedback, which is linked to key account management programs as a benchmarking tool, is also becoming more systemised.

 Client planning and listening programs are critical with the results used to improve or adjust the service offer, assist lawyer performance and give feedback to key or best client account management programs.
-And for strategic clients, matter debriefs, reverse-briefings conducted by the client’s own teams, regular relationship reviews, annual listening programs, and annual strategy days are routine.
+And, for strategic clients, matter debriefs, reverse-briefings conducted by the client’s own teams, regular relationship reviews, annual listening programs, and annual strategy days are routine.

 Keeping ahead of the game is also essential, with the commissioning of market research and dedicated market analyst roles within the in-house teams of professional service firms.
 There is a greater segmentation of the client base, with variable service and support levels depending on the value of that client to the firm.